Ariana Grande holds benefit concert in wake of terror attacks

 The superstar brought each a sunflower and a teddy bear, according to Lauren Thorpe, whose eight-year-old daughter, Lily, suffered a shrapnel wound in her back as a result of the bombing.

-The Guardian reported that Lily was released from the hospital in time to attend the benefit concert.
+The Guardian reported that Lily was released from the hospital in time to attend the benefit.

 All proceeds from the event will go toward the "We Love Manchester Emergency Fund," in partnership with the British Red Cross and Manchester City Council.